Chickering & Sons: History

+The company was founded in 1823 by Jonas Chickering and James Stewart, but the partnership dissolved four years later.
+By 1830, Chickering became partners with John Mackay, manufacturing pianos as "Chickering & Company", and later "Chickering & Mackays" until the senior Mackay's death in 1841, and reorganized as "Chickering & Sons" in 1853.

 It was P.T.
 Barnum who persuaded Jenny Lind — the "Swedish Nightingale" — to make a concert tour of the United States.
 After her agreement, Barnum commissioned the Chickering company to manufacture a custom grand piano for her nationwide tour, ultimately involving 93 performances.
 The piano was completed by August 1850; Lind arrived in September and the concert series began in Boston.
 Her pianist was Otto Goldschmidt, whom she married at the end of her tour.

 Coincidentally, as the tour began, Henry E. Steinway (Steinweg) and his large family arrived in New York as immigrants from Germany.
 Henry attended the opening night of the NYC concert series but showed little interest in the diva.
 His profound interest was in the Chickering piano, to which he dashed for such careful examination that he nearly had to be hauled away so the concert could begin.

 On December 1, 1852, a fire destroyed Chickering's piano factory, located at 336 Washington Street in Boston.
 While some believe it was arson, most agree it was likely accidental.
 One policeman was killed.
 The walls of the building collapsed and set adjoining structures on fire.
 A new factory was built in 1853–54 at 791 Tremont Street in Boston.
 From 1860 to 1868, space in the building was the location of the Spencer Repeating Rifle Company, which made over 100,000 rifles and carbines for the U.S. Army and sportsmen from 1862 to 1868.
 This structure still stands today.
 It was renovated into artist studios in 1972.